 Read: What if technology on Earth will become so advanced that we could create living creatures?

 We experience consciousness through our senses just like a computer processes data through its input/output devices.
 When information comes in through your eyes or ears, it causes an impulse called a “neural pattern”.
 It passes along the neural pathways from one part of the brain to another creating additional neural patterns in turn.
 This is what you experience as “thought”.

-Your mind is simply running a simulation of all of these neural patterns, thoughts and impulses and how they are connected in your brain.
+Your mind is simply simulating all of these neural patterns, thoughts, and impulses and how they are connected in your brain.

 The day Artificial Intelligence becomes conscious, the day it becomes self-aware and it’s the day this powerful new technology will be able to think about itself and ask questions about its own existence on a fundamental level, doing the most human thing.
 And just like we do today when we think about our intelligence, the non-human being will wonder how we got here and why we exist in the first place.

 - The impact of Technology on the Future of Retirement - April 29, 2023

 - If the first computer video game represented the 1960s, here’s how far we’ve come in tech - April 25, 2023